 Next Step Living and NRG are partnering together to make it easy for homeowners to go solar with rooftop panels.
 We currently offer solar solutions in most areas of Massachusetts, Connecticut and several New York counties.
 (To find out if we serve your area, fill out the form under “I’d Like More Info.”)

 NRG is a Fortune 500 company with a proven track record on delivering quality solar systems to thousands of homeowners.
 By going solar with Next Step Living and NRG, you’ll be on your way to lower electric bills, and a more sustainable future.

 The Impact of Solar.

-By solarizing your home, you’re investing in your future while becoming more energy-independent today since you’ll:
+By going solar, you’re investing in your future while becoming more energy-independent.
+You’ll also:

 - Cut carbon dioxide (CO2) emissions.
 A solar PV system that provides about half of a household's electrical use eliminates CO2 emissions equivalent to operating two fossil-fuel burning cars for almost 30 years.